Car Title Loan Laws And Regulations By State

 States With Limited Or No Title Loan Laws

-While there are seventeen states where online title loans are primarily allowed, it’s worth dividing these into two groups.
+While 17 states allow online title loans, it's worth dividing them into two groups.
 The first group consists of those with modest restrictions, such as caps on the cost and duration of a title loan.
+For instance, in California, you can get a title loan of $2,500 to $9,999 and expect an interest rate cap of 36%, plus the federal funds rate from any state-licensed lender.
+The same is true in New Mexico, as they now limit the interest a lender can charge.

 • Alabama